Identify table structures used in relational databases (SQL Server).

 [1]iterate: To execute program statements zero or more times in a loop structure.

-[2]Relational database: This is a database that is organized and accessed based on relationships between tables, rows, and columns.
+[2]Relational database: A database organized using relationships among tables, rows, and columns.